 - Milk & yogurt – predominantly lactose, which is a disaccharide simple carb

 - Dried fruit

 As you'll see from this list, we can find simple carb sources around us everywhere, which is part of our rapid health decline.
 Our bodies simply aren't designed to consume them in the quantities we do.

 It might sound like the end of the world to hear so many foods you may enjoy on this list.
 But there are ALWAYS options and alternatives, one's much healthier for us to eat and we'll be covering these in a future post.

 Decoding Food Labels For Simple Carbs

 It's best to stay away from processed and packaged foods as much as possible, but let's take a look at some food labels together so you can learn how to decode them.

 This product contains several simple carbohydrate sources, as would be expected from a confectionary.
 Sugar, wheat glucose syrup, thickener (wheat starch), apple juice concentrate – these are all simple carbs.
 So this is one of those products best avoided.
 This is the ingredients from Trader Joes peanut satay sauce.
-Overall this is a fairly good choice as far as peanut satay’s go.
-It has got honey and some sugar in the fish sauce, but it’s not loaded with sugars ans is just 2 g carbs per serve.
-Compare the Trader Joes above to this Sainsbury’s peanut satay and we will notice a BIG difference.
+Overall this is a reasonable choice as far as peanut satay's go (some have loads of sugar).
+This one has got honey and a little sugar in the fish sauce, but it's not loaded with sugars and is just 2 g carbs per serve.
+Compare the Trader Joes above to this Sainsbury's peanut satay and we will notice a BIG difference.
 Look at the long line of ingredients!
 It is double the carb count at 4.8 g carbs per quarter pot.
 And for simple sugars we have sugar, cornflour, fortified wheat flour, wheat flour, more sugar, molasses, malted barley extract, more wheat flour, dextrose, rice flour, mango powder – these are all different names for simple sugars/ carbs.